Is lying about money as bad as an affair?

 We have found it doesn’t shut either of us down; it just opens up communication for us.
 (And keeps yet another set of skis from showing up in our garage.)

-- Did you find you texted about things you probably should have sat down and discussed?
+- Find you texted about things you probably should have sat down and discussed?

-- Did you have accounts you both weren’t aware of?
+- Have accounts you both weren’t aware of?

-- Did both of you know about every credit card the other has?
+- Both know about every credit card the other has?
 Store cards too?

-- Did one of you hide money for a personal cash stash?
+- Hide money for a personal cash stash?

-- Do you hate talking about money, so you try to avoid it?
+- Hate talking about money, so you try to avoid it?

-- Did you have any kind of set day or monthly date to discuss money?
+- Have any kind of set day or monthly date to discuss money?

 Find the hole in the boat that’s sinking you and remove those barriers to your success.